JRHuasi/qr-scanner-show-contents/README.md

-# PWA QR Code Scanner
+# QR Code Scanner to show contents

 QR Code scanner in a Svelte Component